 Foreword 3

-Executive Summary 4
+Executive Summary ۷

 1. INTRODUCTION 8

 2. ALTERNATIVE MODELS 12

 2.1 Selection and Procurement processes 2.2 Lessons learned - the Netherlands 2.3 Incentives for decreasing carbon emissions 16 19 20

-2.3 Incentives for decreasing carbon emissions3.
-ADVANCING SUCCESSFUL PROCUREMENT 22
+3. ADVANCING SUCCESSFUL PROCUREMENT 22

-13/1/1/1/ 3.1 Capabilities required from the public sector 3.2 Assessing Value for Money for E18 Raision keskusta 3.3 Capabilities required from the private sector 24 28 30
+3.1 Capabilities required from the public sector 3.2 Assessing Value for Money for E18 Raision keskusta 3.3 Capabilities required from the private sector 24 28 30

 4. THE WAY FORWARD 32

-4.1 Public sector and political decision-makers4.2 Private companies 33 34
+4.1 Public sector and political decision-makers4.2 Private companies 33

 Notes 35

 References 36

 Appendix 37

 inland has taken an important step in creating long-term strategies for prioritizing traffic infrastructure projects (National Transport System Plan for 2021-2032, FI: Liikenne12).
 The political consensus provides a roadmap for proper planning of when and how single projects should be conducted.
 Budgetary constraints on the public side may delay projects that are important for societal development and benefits.
 It is still important to recognize that many of the projects that are part of Liikenne 12 are not suitable to be financed and delivered using alternative models.
 This is due to complexity causing unreasonable risk carried over to the private actors.
-In countries with a long period of experience in privately financed infrastructure, the clear majority of infrastructure projects are publicly financed.
-The role of municipalities and cities of Liikenne 12 are not suitable to be financed and delivered using alternative models.

-in the development of infrastructure is essential.
+In countries in the development of infrastructure is essential.
 The piloting of alternative models for financing and delivery of infrastructure can progress more rapidly on the regional level in cities and municipalities than on the national level.
 They have more autonomy in applying alternative models, both from a political and regulative point of view, where they need to mainly consider and convince a smaller population of citizens.